tolarewaju3/eda-servicenow/README.md

 The execution project contains our playbook that resets the password, while our decision project contains rulebooks to capture ServiceNow events.

-**Create a New Execution Project.** Sign in to your ansible instance and select `Automation Execution --> Projects --> Create project`.
+**Create an Execution Project.** Sign in to your ansible instance and select `Automation Execution --> Projects --> Create project`.
 Use the following details.

 * **Name:** password-reset
 * **Organization:** Default